 Offshore Windfarm Desk Study

-Geo-4D produced an integrated engineering geological and geohazard ground model for a proposed offshore wind farm development in the Irish Sea.
+Geo-4D have produced an integrated engineering geological and geohazard ground model for a proposed offshore wind farm development in the Irish Sea.
 An assortment of geotechnical, geophysical, and geological data was used to characterise geological and geotechnical variations across the site, and to present a set of geotechnical provinces and associated geotechnical profiles for front-end engineering design.
 The available data were also used to identify key natural and anthropogenic hazards and constraints to the proposed development.

 Site-specific and publicly available data were used to document the evolution of geological processes and geological formations that have formed and shaped the present-day site, with focus on the shallow geology to 100 m below seafloor.
 The geological model forms the framework on which seismic interpretations, geotechnical model and hazard/constraint assessments are made.